gbv/beaconspec/README.md

-This git repository contains specification of **BEACON link dump format** to be prepared for publication as Request for Comment (RFC).
+This git repository contains a specification of **BEACON link dump format** to be prepared for publication as Request for Comment (RFC).

 # BEACON format

 BEACON is a simple format to serialize a number of uniform links.
+There is a serialization as raw Unicode and a serialization in XML.
-It is primarily used to collect mappings between authority files and information resources in libraries and related organizations.
+BEACON primarily used to collect mappings between authority files and information resources in libraries and related organizations.

-# How to modify the specification
+# How to modify this specification

-A specification of BEACON link dump format is being prepared in a public git repository, located at <https://github.com/gbv/beaconspec>.
+The specification of BEACON link dump format is being prepared in this public git repository, located at <https://github.com/gbv/beaconspec>.
 The specification is written in Pandoc Markdown syntax in the file `beacon.md`.
 Additional parts are included in the file `appendices.md`, `rfctemplate.xml`, and bibliographic references in the directory `ref`.
 To compile the specification in RFC style there is a `Makefile`.
 To create a snapshot in HTML and TXT format you need:

 * [Pandoc](http://johnmacfarlane.net/pandoc/),
 * an XSLT transformator (`xsltproc`),